 Employee Financial Comparison

-There are a number of financial implications to take into account when choosing between company cars or company car allowance.
+There are several financial implications to take into account when choosing between company cars or company car allowance.

-Company cars attract a taxable benefit based on the list price of the vehicle (P11D cost), CO2 emissions and fuel type.
-A further taxable benefit is levied where the employee receives free fuel for private use which often makes it more expensive than the fuel actually used.
+Company cars attract a taxable benefit based on the vehicle’s list price (P11D cost), CO2 emissions, and fuel type.
+A further taxable benefit is levied where the employee receives free fuel for private use, making it more expensive than the fuel used.

-Employees in receipt of a company car allowance pay tax and national insurance at their marginal rate, on the gross cash amount payable.
-There is however tax relief available for business mileage which is paid to the employee at a rate lower than the government approved mileage allowance payment (AMAP) rate (currently 45ppm for first 10,000 miles and 25ppm thereafter).
+Employees receiving a company car allowance pay tax and national insurance on the gross cash amount payable at their marginal rate.
+There is, however, tax relief available for business mileage which is paid to the employee at a rate lower than the government-approved mileage allowance payment (AMAP) rate (currently 45ppm for first 10,000 miles and 25ppm after that).